Britain's FTSE rebounds, Coca-Cola HBC leads gainers

 By Liisa Tuhkanen and Sudip Kar-Gupta

-Beijing’s devaluation of the yuan on Tuesday has hit world financial markets, but China’s central bank said on Thursday that strong economic fundamentals meant there was no reason for the currency to weaken further.
-Stock markets in Asia and Europe bounced back after the news.
+Beijing’s devaluation of the yuan on Tuesday had hit world financial markets, but China’s central bank said on Thursday that strong economic fundamentals meant there was no reason for the currency to weaken further.
+Stock markets in Asia and Europe rose.

 “They’re taking the Chinese central bank at its word, but I‘m still taking those comments with a pinch of salt,” said Richard Perry, an analyst at Hantec Markets.